 A sunny afternoon calls for a new adventure, and on this gloriously sunny day, we drove about 20 minutes over to the Hounslow Urban Farm to explore and meet the animals.
 It was adorable to see Little T’s face light up with recognition and a big grin when he caught sight of the animals he typically sees in his books or toys, in particular the pigs, chickens, roosters and sheep.

 I knew the moment I saw kids riding around on tractor toys just after the entrance that we wouldn’t be progressing much further into the farm unless Little T was on one.
 Fortunately, just after the ticket counter, I was able to find an available one in the large tent, where there is also a bouncy castle and a play area.
-The ride-on toys are a fantastic way for the little ones to enjoy the farm – Little T loved it and it was adorable to see and photograph!
+The ride-on toys are a fantastic way for the little ones to enjoy the farm.

 This large pig caught Little T’s eye and he was grinning from ear to ear (and snorting) when he realised what it was!
 The pig came right up to where we were standing, sniffing the ground near the fence, and Little T bent down to wave hello – it was definitely one of the highlights!

 This pen was in a separate area of the farm and, with the large tires placed about like an obstacle course, it looks like where they have the pig races!
 Have a look at the Hounslow Urban Farm activity timetable if you’d like to be there when it happens.